Kiwi Madness – The New Zealand Story

 The Jewel Case Edition Looks More Or Less Identical To The Big Box…

-It took me around two hours to complete the game this time—surprisingly quick, considering it took me weeks to finish it back in the day.
-I might be older (and definitely rustier at games), but somehow, I managed to beat this one in a single evening.
-And no, I didn’t use the infinite lives cheat either!
+It took me about two hours to finish the game this time — surprisingly quick, considering it took me weeks to complete it back in the day.
+I may be older now (and definitely a bit rustier when it comes to gaming), but somehow I managed to beat it in a single evening.
+And no, I didn’t use the infinite lives cheat!

 Gotta Love The Floppies…

-So, after spending an evening with this quirky platformer about a chicken err Kiwi named after a country on the other side of the world… what did I think?
+So, after spending an evening revisiting this quirky platformer about a kiwi (not a chicken!) named after a country on the other side of the world… what did I think?

-That theme song was still ringing in my head the next day.
-Seriously, close your eyes and there it is!
+- That iconic theme song?
+Still looping in my head the next day.
+Seriously — close your eyes, and it’s right there.

-And seriously… WHY is there only ONE song in the whole game?
-No wonder it’s etched into my memory from the ’80s all the way to today!
+And come on… why is there only one song in the entire game?
+No wonder it’s burned into my memory from the ’80s all the way to today!

-One of the most amusing things about the game is how packed it is with secrets.
-If you know where to look, you can warp to the end boss within minutes.
-It really makes me wonder if these shortcuts were originally included for beta testers to speed through the game and check all the levels during development.
+One of the most charming aspects of The New Zealand Story is how full of secrets it is.
+If you know where to look, you can actually warp straight to the final boss within minutes.
+It makes me wonder if these shortcuts were originally added for beta testers to quickly navigate through the game during development.

 Special thanks to Hall of Light for the screenshots!